 - An update is in progress.

-- The security settings of the wireless network are being transmitted to a FRITZ!WLAN USB Stick.
+- The Wi-Fi network's security settings are being transmitted to a FRITZ!WLAN Stick.

 - A cordless telephone is being registered with the FRITZ!Box.